puzzmo-com/xd-crossword-tools/README.md

   D3.
 A conscious tree. ~ BOOK
   ```

   This makes the sections a bit more explicit (and conceptually more user-friendly if you have not read the xd documentation ahead of seeing the file) and frees the order in which someone could write a document.
+Capitalization is ignored.

 - `Multiple clues` - You can add a secondary clue by repeating an answer: